GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-auth-pep.md

 When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream service to identify the consumer and the end-user in the code:

-1. **X-Consumer-ID**, the ID of the Consumer on Kong
-1. **X-Consumer-Custom-ID**, the custom_id of the Consumer (if set)
-1. **X-Consumer-Username**, the username of the Consumer (if set)
-1. **X-Authenticated-Scope**, the comma-separated list of scopes that the end-user has authenticated, if available (only if the consumer is not an 'anonymous' consumer)
-1. **X-OAuth-Client-ID**, the authenticated client ID (only if the consumer is not an 'anonymous' consumer)
-1. **X-OAuth-Expiration**, the token expiration time, integer timestamp, measured in the number of seconds since January 1, 1970, UTC, indicating when this token will expire, as defined in JWT RFC7519.
-It is only returned if the consumer is not set to 'anonymous'.
-1. **X-Anonymous-Consumer**, will be set to true when authentication fails, and the 'anonymous' consumer is set instead.
+Check [here](../common-features/#custom-headers) to setup custom headers.

 This information can be used to implement additional logic.
-For example, use the X-Consumer-ID value to query the Kong Admin API and retrieve more information about the Consumer.
+For example, use the `Consumer` value to query the Kong Admin API and retrieve more information about the Consumer.